UBC Thunderbirds: NCAA membership bid

 In 2005, they applied to become members of the principal U.S. college sports governing body, the NCAA.
 They are not the first Canadian school to try to join the NCAA; in 2000, local rival Simon Fraser, then exclusively an NAIA member, sought to join the NCAA but was turned down.
 At the time, the NCAA's constitution prohibited non-U.S. schools from joining; however, some observers believed the real reason Simon Fraser was turned down was that the school sought to join as a Division II school, and the NCAA did not want to set a precedent with a lower-level school.
-UBC, on the other hand, was reportedly interested in joining Division I. UBC's athletic budget of approximately $4 million Canadian is dwarfed by those of schools in the Pacific-12 Conference, the only BCS conference on the U.S. West Coast.
+UBC, on the other hand, was reportedly interested in joining Division I. UBC's athletic budget of approximately $4 million Canadian is dwarfed by those of schools in the Pac-12 Conference, the only BCS conference on the U.S. West Coast.
 However, at least two mid-major conferences with a West Coast presence, the West Coast Conference and Western Athletic Conference, had been suggested as possible future homes for the Thunderbirds.

 The NCAA approved a change to its constitution on January 14, 2008 to allow Canadian schools to become members.
 Under a 10-year pilot program due to begin June 1, 2008, Canadian schools can join the NCAA as Division II members, and any school that meets the June 1 deadline for application can become a member as of the academic year immediately following the deadline.
 CIS has not officially indicated whether a school joining the NCAA under this program can retain its CIS membership.
 It was expected that both UBC and Simon Fraser would be among the first schools to apply for NCAA membership under this program.
 Simon Fraser did apply and was accepted, but in April 2009 UBC deferred a decision on applying.

-Awards and honors
+Awards and honours

-Since 1984, the Outstanding Female Athlete of the Year Award is named in honor of Marilyn Pomfret.
+Since 1984, the Outstanding Female Athlete of the Year Award is named in honour of Marilyn Pomfret.
 Before her death in April 2019, she had spent 23 years at UBC, supporting the increase in funding and intramurals for women.
 Having worked as a coach, Pomfret also served as the Director of Women's Athletics from 1963 to 1969, followed by a second stint from 1972 to 1986.
 In addition, she served in the role of president of the Women's Athletic Directorate, creating and organizing several women's sporting events.
 Prior to her administrative career, Pomfret was a student-athlete, arriving to UBC in 1951, participating in basketball and volleyball.